bnguyentrd/plan-it/journals/Bobby.md

 Didnt have much time to work on project today.
 I had to join andrew's auth session to get a better understanding of how to properly get auth to work.
 After that, we had CS then had to attend shahzad's session for a better understanding of Big O and algorithms.

 Now working with steven and graham to try and get graham's poll backend to work.
+Graham got poll backend to work with carters help.
+Now working on debugging event container not turning on with steven.